seequent/pure_interface/README.rst

     Returns a ``frozenset`` of names of class attributes and annotations defined by the interface If *cls* is not a ``PureInterface`` subtype then an empty set is returned.

+**dataclass** *(_cls=None, init=True, repr=True, eq=True, order=False, unsafe_hash=False, frozen=False)*
+    This function is a re-implementation of the standard Python ``dataclasses.dataclass`` decorator.
+    In addition to the fields on the decorated class, all annotations on interface base classes are added as fields.
+    See the Python dataclasses_ documentation for more details.

+    3.7+ Only

 Exceptions
 ----------